alexander-kuzmin-us/Learning-Log/README.md

 Registered users should be able to create new topics,  and add new entries.

-Registered users should be able to read and edit existing entries.
+Registered users should be able to read and edit existing entries..